1. Is admission guaranteed?

 3. What time should we arrive at the studio?

 Sadly there is no exact time we can give you to arrive at the studio.
-All entrance is served on a first come first served basis so we can only advise you to arrive as early as you can before the doors open.
-If your eTicket clearly states 'Priority Pass' then YOU MUST be at the studio 45 - 60 minutes before the doors open, then report to the Applause Store audience manager.
-If you are later than 45 minutes prior to the door opening times your priority status will become void.
+All entrance is served on a first come first served basis so we can only advise you to arrive as early as you can before the 'arrive by' time on your ticket.
+If your eTicket clearly states 'Priority ticket' then YOU MUST be at the studio no later than the 'arrive by' time or your priority status will become void.

 4. Are there age restrictions?